awsdocs/aws-systems-manager-user-guide/doc_source/ps-default-tier.md

   + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
   + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)

 Use the following procedure to add an inline IAM policy to a user account\.
-This policy enables a user to view and change the default tier setting for parameters in a specifc Region in an AWS account\.
+This policy enables a user to view and change the default tier setting for parameters in a specific Region in an AWS account\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.